FullStack-Engineering/AI-grading-client-v2/README.md

 This is the second version of the AI grading tool.
 This tool is designed to grade Hireflix interviews for the following technologies/ skills:

-> React, PM (Project Manager), .NET, Node, QA Automation, QA Manual, PHP - Laravel, Java, Python Data engineer, Python, Business Analyst, Ruby, DevOps, Angular
+> React, PM (Project Manager), .NET, Node, QA Automation, QA Manual, PHP - Laravel, Java, Python Data Engineer, Python, Business Analyst, Ruby, DevOps, Angular, AI Machine Learning Engineer, Product Manager.

 Please follow the instructions to install and use the tool.